PranavBawgikar/js-notes/javascript/intro.md

 There are 3 ways to create variables in JavaScript:
 1. `var`: Originally `var` keyword was used in JavaScript to declare variables before ES6 (ECMAScript).
 It is not used anymore due to some issues.
 Later, a new keyword `let` was introduced which is block-scoped, and can be updated but not re-declared on the contrary, `var` keyword could be re-declared and updated in its scope.
-2. `let`: Only use `let` when we need to change the value of the variable.
+2. `let`: The `let` keyword is used to decalare variables whose value might change at different parts of the program.
+You can reuse these variables as you wish.
 3. `const`: It creates a variable like `let`.
 Only difference is that we cannot change its value later.
 It makes our code safer and easier to understand therefore the best practice is to use `const` by default.

 _Example:_